kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 ## Under the Hood

-``Nuke/AnimatedImageSource`` parses the container – the frame count, the delays, the loop count, the canvas size – and decodes nothing.
-The pipeline parses it while it decodes the image, on the decoding queue, once, with the result cached alongside the image, so a view is handed an animation rather than data to find one in.
+``Nuke/AnimatedImageSource`` describes the animation – the frame count, the delays, the loop count, the canvas size – and answers with what produces its frames.
+It decodes nothing itself.
+For the formats Image I/O reads, the pipeline parses that description out of the container while it decodes the image, on the decoding queue, once, with the result cached alongside the image, so a view is handed an animation rather than data to find one in.
 Set ``Nuke/ImagePipeline/Configuration-swift.struct/isAnimatedImageParsingEnabled`` to `false` to skip it in an app that plays animations some other way.

 Playback never skips a frame.
 Each one is shown for at least its delay, and the next one appears when that delay is up and the frame is decoded, whichever comes later – so under load the animation stretches rather than jumps.
 A stall on the main thread or a frame that is slow to decode holds the frame on screen for longer, and the time lost isn't made up afterwards; what gives is how long the animation takes, not which of its frames are seen.
 This is what a browser does, and the trade is the right one for images: an animation that is never seen to jump, for one that can't be relied on to take three seconds when it says it does.
 The one thing passed over is a frame shorter than a tick of the clock, which the display couldn't have shown for longer anyway.
 Two corrections are applied to the delays the file declares, both of them what browsers do: a missing or non-positive delay becomes 0.1 s, and so does a delay below 0.011 s, which was written by a tool that meant "as fast as you can".